-Recent decades have witnessed, in various nations around the globe, the establishment of bodies for the express purpose of regulating and promoting corporate governance.
-Inherent in the promulgations of these bodies (e.g. the United Kingdom's Cadbury Report, 1992 and Hampel Report, 1998; Canada's Dey Report, 1994; Italy's Preda Report, 1999; Israel's Goshen Report, 2006; South Africa's King III Report, 2009) is a conviction that the reliability of a firm's financial reports is directly influenced by the effectiveness of its corporate governance.
+Recent decades have witnessed, in various nations around the globe, the establishment of bodies for the express purpose of regulating and promoting corporate governance.7 Inherent in the promulgations of these bodies (e.g. the United Kingdom's Cadbury Report, 1992 and Hampel Report, 1998; Canada's Dey Report, 1994; Italy's Preda Report, 1999; Israel's Goshen Report, 2006; South Africa's King III Report, 2009) is a conviction that the reliability of a firm's financial reports is directly influenced by the effectiveness of its corporate governance.

-Various corporate governance mechanisms can be employed to monitor, control and observe the actions of managers in order to identify those who fail to maximise firm value.
-Indeed, as the corporate In Australia, the Australian Stock Exchange (ASX) Corporate Governance Council issued, in March 2003, the Principles of Good Corporate Governance and Best Practice Recommendations, one of the specified aims of which was to ensure that companies adopt a structure to "safeguard the integrity of the company's financial reporting" (ASX, 2003, p.29).
-This document was issued following a number of high-profile corporate collapses, both within Australia and elsewhere, that were seen to be governance framework becomes more effectual, information asymmetry is diminished giving management less opportunity, as well as less incentive, to conceal inside information for its own benefit.
+Various corporate governance mechanisms can be employed to monitor, control and observe the actions of managers in order to identify those who fail to maximise firm value.8 Indeed, as the corporate governance framework becomes more effectual, information asymmetry is diminished giving management less opportunity, as well as less incentive, to conceal inside information for its own benefit.
 In turn, the quality of financial reports may be enhanced through more extensive and valuable disclosures.
 This view is sustained by the numerous studies documenting positive associations between certain forms of financial reporting quality and standards of corporate governance, a number of which will be discussed later in this paper.